MVB (Hons) (NFQ Level 8)

 ii) educational performance

 iii) a personal statement outlining their motivation to study Veterinary Medicine.

 What Will I Study

 The programme is organised over four years.
 In ﬁrst year, students will build on their knowledge of the basic biological sciences.
-You’ll take modules which demonstrate how this knowledge is applied in the practice of veterinary medicine, and gain a ﬁrm grounding in animal welfare, behaviour and handling.
+You will take modules which demonstrate how this knowledge is applied in the practice of veterinary medicine, and gain a ﬁrm grounding in animal welfare, behaviour and handling.
 A key objective will be to ensure that you have the required knowledge, skills and competencies to progress to second year.
 Between second and fourth year, you’ll take combined modules with students taking the DN300 degree in Veterinary Medicine.